how to fix dimples in resin cover

 Ensuring that the mold’s design allows for easy air bubble release and resin flow can significantly reduce the risk of dimples and other surface imperfections in resin castings.

-7. Too much Colorant
+7. Too much Colorant has been added

 Using an excessive amount of colorant or pigment in resin crafting can lead to various imperfections, including dimples and other texture irregularities.